joepetrillo/eleventy-personal-site/src/blog/mac-setup.md

 After I learned how to build my own PC in middle school I have reinstalled windows many many times.
 I got very familiar with it and knew exactly how I liked to configure things.
 However, I got my first Mac in 2019 when I graduated high school and haven't bothered doing this, until now.

-Since it was my first time on macOS, I suspect I made some mistakes that would not be considered "common practice".
-For example, I had no idea homebrew existed...
+Since it was my first time on macOS, I suspect I made some mistakes that would not be considered common practice.
 I don't think I will ever automate this process.
 I prefer making small changes and reminding myself of everything I do each time I start fresh.

 ## System Preferences